 - Patience – Being completely open to each moment, accepting its fullness, knowing that things will emerge in their own time.

 - Beginner’s Mind / Fresh Eyes – Cultivating a mind that is willing to view everything ‘as if’ for the very first time.
 Being open to new possibilities…

 - Trust – No Imitations, Living Your Own Life, and Honouring Your Own Feelings, Intuitions, Wisdom – taking responsibility for ourselves and our own wellbeing.

 - Non-striving – focus on carefully seeing and accepting things as they are, moment by moment.

 - Acceptance – is a willingness to see things for how they really are.
 You’re much more likely to know what to do and be able to follow your gut instinct when you have a clear picture of what is actually happening.

 - Letting go – Not Clinging onto ‘people or stuff’.
 We already know how to let go… every night when we go to sleep… we let go.

 Read this helpful article “23 Amazing Health Benefits of Mindfulness for Body and Brain” by Courtney E. Ackerman, MSc

 The lesson is perfect for anyone who would like to learn the principles of using visual art for mindfulness and mindful living.
 We provide private lessons and also take group bookings.
 The group mindfulness workshops are a perfect activity for team building, carer stress reduction or just a fun group activity.
 Please email us for more information, or to book your group.

-To book your private one hour mindfulness art lesson in our Box Hill studio, simply visit our booking page.
+To book your private one hour mindfulness art lesson in our Box Hill North art studio, simply visit our booking page.